AhmedKhaledGamil/Memory-Allocation/README.md

 - User inputs the method of allocation (first fit or best fit or worst fit).

 ## Outputs
-output is the list of holes and allocated memory blocks (starting addresses and sizes) at each allocation step.
+Output is the list of holes and allocated memory blocks (starting addresses and sizes) at each allocation step.

 ## Description